 Usually held monthly throughout the year, volunteers are encouraged to show up to help spruce up the club, tidy the grounds, and generally help out with whatever needs doing.
 Besides "doing your bit", it is a great chance to make new friends.

 Throughout July and August, volunteers act as park hosts at Parks Canada's Beaumont mooring field located in Bedwell Harbour.

-Junior members can participate in the sail racing previously outlined, as well as in the junior sailing program from May to September.
+Junior members can participate in the sail racing previously outlined, as well as in the junior race team programs in the spring and fall.